 Revaluations

-The most recent adjustment of property assessments was for the 2018 assessment roll.
-At that time, analysis of the real estate market between 2018 and 2018 was performed and the 2018 assessments were updated to reflect that market.
+The most recent adjustment of property assessments will be for the 2024 assessment roll.
+At that time, analysis of the real estate market between 2018 and 2023 was performed and the 2024 assessments will be updated to reflect the market change in real estate prices over that time.

-Since that time, residential property sales volume has increased and commercial volume has remained steady.
+Since that time, residential and commercial sales prices have experienced continuous upward pressure resulting from high monthly absorption rates and competitive bidding on historically low sales volume.
 Sales volume is a reflection of the interaction of supply and demand.
-The Wisconsin Department of Revenue Equalization Bureau monitors assessment levels of all 1,912 municipalities in Wisconsin and directs each community to adjust their property assessments when they need to be revaluated.
+The Wisconsin Department of Revenue Equalization Bureau monitors assessment levels of all 1,912 municipalities in Wisconsin and directs each community to adjust their property assessments when they need to be revalued.

 Purpose of Revaluations